Tiziano Pagan De Paganis

-Tiziano Pagan De Paganis (Verona, 1858 – Bologna, 1932) was an Italian painter, mainly of landscapes and genre subjects.
+Tiziano Pagan De Paganis (1858–1932) was an Italian painter, mainly of landscapes and genre subjects.

+He was born in Verona.
 He studied at the Academy of Fine Arts of Bologna, where in 1876 he was awarded a diploma for ornamentation.
-At the 1878 Milan exposition, he displayed the two landscapes: Le due torri Asinelli e Garisenda and Il Foro romano.
+At the 1878 Milan exposition, he displayed two landscapes: Le due torri Asinelli e Garisenda and Il Foro romano.
 In 1881 at Florence, he exhibited Fra due battute d'aspetto and Una lezione meritata.
 He remained a resident of Bologna.
-At the 1885 Promotrice of Bologna, he exhibited: Un ottimo amico; Un assalto impreveduto; Angelus Domini.
-At the 1888 Esposition at Bologna, he sent: Il Rio dì Porretta; Fiori; Ricreazione; and various drawings and designs.
+At the 1885 Promotrice of Bologna, he exhibited Un ottimo amico, Un assalto impreveduto, and Angelus Domini.
+At the 1888 Esposition at Bologna, he sent Il Rio dì Porretta, Fiori, Ricreazione, and various drawings and designs.

 He also painted portraits, including miniatures of persons in a landscape.